Do Go On - 350 - Arctic Badass Peter Freuchen

 You didn't have the special ceremony done.

-So no, can't bury her.
+No, can't bury her.

-Well, in the subsequent years, he became an outspoken critic of the Christian church's attempt to convert the Inuit people without comprehending their culture.
+he became an outspoken critic of the Christian church's attempt

-There's all these Christian missions coming to the Inuit people to try and
+There's all these Christian missions coming to the Inuit people to try and convert them.

-And he was like,
+And he was like, fuck off.

 He punched him.

-He punched him straight out of Greenland.
+Straight out of Greenland.

-So Thule Trading Station became the home base for a series of seven expeditions known as the Thule Expeditions between 1912 and 1933.
+So Thuley Trading Station became the home base for a series of seven expeditions,

-The first Thule Expedition in 1912 aimed to test Robert Peary's claim that a channel divided Pearyland, which was a peninsula in northern Greenland.
+that a channel divided Pearyland, which was a peninsula in Northern Greenland.

+So it's called Peerland.
 He named it after himself.

 I think that he's probably the expert on this.
+I'd trust him.

 Do you think so?

-A channel divides this thing that I've named after me.
+Yeah, a channel divides this thing that I've named after me.

-Floating along.
+Flooding along.

 I'd be used to the temperature at least.

-He doesn't need a polar bear jacket.
+He doesn't need a polar bit of a jacket.

 We know he can handle it.

-In fact, other previous expeditions had ended in tragedy
+In fact, other previous expeditions had ended in tragedy as they searched for the Peary Channel.

-In a 1,000 kilometre or 620 mile journey on dog sleds
+This was not the case in a 1,000 kilometre or 620 mile journey on dog sleds across the inland ice,

-to complete and almost killed them.
+which took them about five months to complete and almost killed them.

 Oh my God.

-But they were able to show conclusively that Peary Channel did not exist
+But they were able to show conclusively that Peary Channel did not exist,

 and the voyage overall was viewed as a massive triumph.